Working hard in the background...

 Are you constantly shopping abroad or internationally online?
 If so, you can use your Wealthsimple Visa Infinite Card to waive the typical 2.5% foreign transaction fee on non-CAD purchases.

-The insurance coverage on this card becomes especially valuable for premium clients who avoid monthly fees.
+The insurance coverage on this card becomes especially valuable for premium clients and those with eligible monthly direct deposits, waiving monthly fees.
 Members can expect protections like trip interruption, trip cancellation, and travel medical insurance.

 There are two main downsides to the Wealthsimple Visa Infinite Card.

-If you're not a premium client with $100,000+ to deposit, then the monthly fee is quite steep.
+If you're not a premium client with $100,000+ to transfer or don't have $4,000 to direct deposit every month, then the monthly fee is quite steep.
 In fact, when you end up paying the monthly fee, the reward rate, coverage, and perks seem less impressive in regards to the card's yearly cost.

 Similarly, the Wealthsimple Visa Infinite Card comes with annual income requirements, making it tougher for lower-income applicants to qualify.